bearpaw/pytorch-pose/README.md

 - Training/testing results visualization

 ## Installation
-1. Please follow the [installation instruction of PyTorch](http://pytorch.org/).
+1. PyTorch (>= 0.2.0): Please follow the [installation instruction of PyTorch](http://pytorch.org/).
 Note that the code is developed with Python2 and has not been tested with Python3 yet.

 2. Clone the repository with submodule
    ```